-Floods and flying debris often plays havoc in the lives of people living along coastal areas.
-Slow moving hurricanes produce heavy rains in mountainous regions.
+Floods and flying debris often play havoc in the lives of people living along with coastal areas.
+Slow-moving hurricanes produce heavy rains in mountainous regions.
 Landfall and mud-slides can occur due to excessive rain.
 Chances of flash floods also brighten due to heavy rainfall.
 Below are some interesting facts about hurricanes.

 What is a Hurricane?

 A hurricane is a form of tropical cyclone or severe tropical storm that occurs in the eastern Pacific Ocean, the Caribbean Sea, southern Atlantic Ocean and the Gulf of Mexico.
 All coastal areas around the Gulf of Mexico and Atlantic are prone to hurricanes.